Git links are now available on the developer panel in the following screens:

 Clicking on the branch text links will open that issue in the Repository Browser.
 If Repository Browser is disabled for this repository, the text links will be inactive.

-The Merge requests (if GitLab is connected) or Pull Requests (GitHub connected git hosts) section lists the merge/pull requests and their status.
-All merge/pull requests from all types of sources are shown here (for now, GitLab and GitHub).
+The Merge requests (if GitLab is connected) or Pull Requests (GitHub or other connected git hosts) section lists the merge/pull requests and their status.
+All merge/pull requests from all types of sources are shown here (for now, GitLab/GitHub/TFS/VSTS).

 The displayed information depends on which supported git hosts are connected to Jira.
 For example: